-Three Ways to Compare GDP by Country
+Three Ways to Measure GDP by Country

-There are three ways to compare the economic output, or gross domestic product between countries.
-The one you use depends upon your purpose and how exchange rates and population would affect it.
+There are three ways to compare GDP between countries.
+The one you use depends on your purpose and how exchange rates and population would affect it.

 Official Exchange Rate

+The IMF uses the most commonly agreed-upon measure, the official exchange rate.
+The country's government or central bank sets this rate.
 It tells you how much the bank will give you in exchange for one unit of your country's currency.

 Because China has a low exchange rate, the OER method results in a low figure for China's economic output.

 Use the OER method when you want to compare two emerging market countries to each other, or two developed economies to each other.
 You can also use it to compare the country's economic output over time, as long as its exchange rate hasn't changed dramatically.

-The CIA World Factbook provides the OER method.
+In addition to the IMF, the CIA World Factbook provides the OER method.
 It lists every country and its GDP by alphabetical order.
 That's helpful when you already know which country you want to investigate.